 How to use this map

 Two imaginary sets of lines - the longitudes and latitudes - drawn around the world to make a grid, give us the geographical co-ordinates of any place.
-We can find out how far north, east, west and south that place is on Earth by referring to these co-ordinates.
+We can find out how far north, east, west and south that place is on earth by referring to these co-ordinates.

-The Arctic Circle with its value at 66° 33' N runs parallel to the Equator.
+The Arctic Circle, with its value at 66° 33' N, runs parallel to the Equator.
 The area north of this is the Arctic Polar region.
-The Antarctic Circle with its value at 66°33' S runs parallel to the Equator and the area south of this is the Antarctic Polar region.
+The Antarctic Circle, with its value at 66°33' S runs parallel to the Equator and the area south of this is the Antarctic Polar region.

 The Tropic of Cancer at value 23° 26' N passes through the Northern Hemisphere.
 Similarly, Tropic of Capricorn at value 23° 26' S passes through the Southern Hemisphere.
-The region between these two, centered on the Equator, is the Tropical region.
+The region between these two, centred on the Equator, is the Tropical region.

 Some of the countries which fall in the Northern hemisphere are; the USA, Italy, China, and India, and some of the countries which fall in the Southern hemisphere are; Namibia, Argentina, Bolivia, Chile, Madagascar, and Australia.
 Some counties such as Brazil, Congo and Indonesia straddle both the hemispheres.

-The Prime Meridian divides the earth into eastern and western hemisphere.
-Asia and Africa are part of the Eastern hemisphere.
-The Americas-North and South- are part of the Western hemisphere.
+The Prime Meridian divides the earth into eastern and western hemispheres and of these, Asia and Africa are part of the Eastern hemisphere.
+At the same time, the Americas (North and South) are part of the Western hemisphere.
 The International Dateline also corresponds to the 180° longitude, though it zigzags to allow for local geographical considerations.
 The date in the eastern hemisphere is one day ahead of the date in the western hemisphere.